 My go-to morning coffee is the cappuccino which is equal parts espresso, steamed milk, and milk foam.
 Cappuccino is usually served in a large cup.
 I laughed a few times as the cup was as large as a small soup bowl.
 Depending on the barista, if they know you’re a tourist, they will put a design in the foam for you.
 There is definitely an art to this as I have seen some intricate designs.
-The one below was from a trip to Florence when we had a morning coffee by Santa Maria Novella.
+The one below was from a trip to Florence when we had a morning coffee at Santa Maria Novella.
 I thought it was adorable.
 Hope he wasn’t doing a portrait of me!

 Caffè – Espresso

-Caffe is a strong shot of espresso is also known a caffe normale.
+Caffe is a strong shot of espresso also known as a caffe normale.
 It is the main foundation of any coffee drink found in Italy.
 It is only served black unless you want a double which you would then order a doppio.
 This will be served with sugar and a tiny spoon.
 Depending on the café, you might get a biscuit along with it on the dish.

 How much caffeine is in a shot of espresso?
-One shot (an ounce) of espresso has 63 mg of caffeine, according to Department of Agriculture.
-By comparison, a regular cup of coffee averages from 12-16 mg of caffeine per ounce.
+One shot (an ounce) of espresso has 63 mg of caffeine, according to the Department of Agriculture.
+By comparison, a regular cup of coffee averages 12-16 mg of caffeine per ounce.

 This caffe is espresso ‘stained’ with a little milk.
 If you are looking for a little more milk than a simple caffe provides, this is the one for you.
 Even though this caffe contains milk, this is usually enjoyed throughout the day.

-Caffee Ristretto is espresso with less water and stronger in taste.
+Caffee Ristretto is espresso with less water and is stronger in taste.
 This is super strong as there seems to be very little water used in making it.
 I like espresso but not sure about this one!

 Caffè Lungo or Americano

-These are both espresso diluted with more water, therefore a weaker taste.
-An Americano is simply espresso that is diluted with hot water to mimic American-style drip coffee.
+These are both espressos diluted with more water, therefore a weaker taste.
+An Americano is simply an espresso that is diluted with hot water to mimic American-style drip coffee.
 It might work for you but this is what Gary & I make when we are in an apartment in Italy.
 It is not something I would order in a Café.

 Caffe Latte is a shot of espresso with lots of warm milk.
-It is actually one-part espresso and two-parts steamed milk.
+It is actually one-part espresso and two parts steamed milk.
 You will get some foam on top.
 Like cappuccinos, these are consumed traditionally in the morning or before noon.

-Usually consumed later in the day, Caffee Corretto is espresso ‘corrected’ with a shot of liquor (sambuca, grappa or your choice).
+Usually consumed later in the day, Caffee Corretto is espresso ‘corrected’ with a shot of liquor (sambuca, grappa, or your choice).
 This is our choice of coffee after a special meal in a restaurant.
 My choice is sambuca or amaretto and Gary is definitely – grappa!
-I call grappa ‘jet fuel’ as it is quite potent and an acquired taste.
+I call grappa ‘jet fuel’ as it is quite potent and has an acquired taste.